uigywnkiub/explend-app/docs/prettier/README.md

 }
 ```

-Also, if you use vscode, only the tailwindcss plugin will work on save (command + s) and the rest of the plugins will work after running `yarn prettier` or `yarn prettier:fix`.
+Also, if you use vscode, only the tailwindcss plugin will work on save (command + s) and the rest of the plugins will work after running `pnpm prettier` or `pnpm prettier:fix`.

 However, all plugins may work correctly on the save (command + s).
 I guess it depends on their versions.